Rubilmax/polygon/README.md

 ## Usage

 - Once started, go to https://localhost:8080
+- The first time you query /performances, you'll get unknown completion time, as you've just made the first query to the backend.
+Just re-query it to get not-unknown results!
 - Add, modify, delete Trackings from the db at: mysql://polygon_user:polygon_password@127.0.0.1:3306/polygon_db (I recommend using DBeaver)
 - See on the home page that your changes are taken into account in performances computation